Security-Onion-Solutions/securityonion-docs/Suricata.rst

 Configuration
 -------------

-| You can configure Suricata via suricata.yaml:
-| ``/etc/nsm/HOSTNAME-INTERFACE/suricata.yaml``
-| (where HOSTNAME is your actual hostname and INTERFACE is your actual sniffing interface)
+You can configure Suricata via ``/etc/nsm/HOSTNAME-INTERFACE/suricata.yaml`` (where HOSTNAME is your actual hostname and INTERFACE is your actual sniffing interface).

 If you would like to configure/manage IDS rules, please see: